giakoumoglou/distillers/README.md

 ## Distillers

-This is a PyTorch implementation of the [XXX paper](https://arxiv.org/abs/XXXX.XXXXX) and [XXX paper](https://arxiv.org/abs/XXXX.XXXXX):
+This is a PyTorch implementation of the [XXX paper](https://arxiv.org/abs/XXXX.XXXXX):

 ```
 @Article{giakoumoglou2024invariant,
   author  = {Giakoumoglou Nikolaos and Stathaki Tania},